Pl\"ucker Coordinates of the best-fit Stiefel Tropical Linear Space to a Mixture of Gaussian Distributions: Gaussian distribution fitted by Stiefel tropical linear spaces over

 \end{proof}

-It was shown that the mean distance takes the minimum for $H_0$, i.e., when the center of Gaussian is on the apex of the hyperplane with $d=3$.
+It was shown that the mean {of the sum of } distance{s between observations and their projections onto a tropical hyperplane $H_\omega$ for $\omega \in \mathbb R^d \!/\mathbb R {\bf 1}$} takes the minimum { with} $H_0$, i.e., when the center of Gaussian is on the apex of the hyperplane with $d=3$.
 We are curious if the same holds for the hyperplanes with general $d$.
 Imagine, if the Gaussian center is outside of $H_0$, the distance remains finite ($>0$) even if $\sigma \to 0$.
 Thus it suffices to consider the case when the Gaussian center is on $H_0$ (if not exactly on the apex) to find the best-fit hyperplane.
 Furthermore, as the definition of $H_0$ is that the maximum of ${x_1, x_2, \ldots, x_d}$ is attained at least twice on it, we only need to separately consider the cases by how many times the maximum is attained, actually.

 \begin{theorem} Let $X_1, X_2, \ldots, X_d \sim N(0,\sigma^2)$.
 Then, in the limit $\sigma \to 0$, the mean tropical distances divided by $\sigma$ from $(X_1,X_2,\ldots, X_d) \in \mathbb R^{d}/\mathbb R {\bf 1}$ to the tropical hyperplane $H_\omega$, that passes through the origin, only depend on how many times(=$k$-times) the maximum is attained in the defining equations at the origin.
 It is the mean tropical distance to the projection to the $k$-dimensional $H_0$ $(=d_{\rm tr}((X_1, \ldots, X_k), H_0))$.
 Specifically, when the maximum is attained three times or twice, it is $\frac{3}{2\sqrt{\pi}}$ or $\frac{2}{\sqrt{\pi}}$, respectively. \end{theorem} \begin{proof} When the hyperplane $H_\omega$ passes through the origin, $\max\{\omega_1, \omega_2, \ldots, \omega_d\}$ is attained at least twice ($k$ times).
 By changing the coordinates, the condition can be written as